How to enrol

 If you haven't applied for a course

-For most of our courses starting in September, you'll need to enrol in August.
+For most of our courses starting in September, you'll need to enrol in August or September.
 Use our course search to find out more and register your interest in the course you want to study.
 You can then attend one of our Open Enrolment sessions.
 If you are interested in studying A Levels, you'll need to complete the application form and be interviewed before you can enrol.

 Open Enrolment Sessions

 Where: At the Centre where your chosen course is run